embedly/embedly-docs/features/image/endpoints/1/image/resize.rst

     The height that the image should fill.

 ``grow``
     Set to `true` if growing the image is allowed.
-Otherwise it will never expand beyond it's original size, making width and height behave like max width and max height.
+Otherwise the image will never expand beyond it's original dimensions, making width and height behave like max width and max height.

 Response
 --------